adfink/adfink.github.io/about.md

 ### additional raw materials

+*Things that I know about me*

+I like vanilla, it's the finest of the flavors.

 *Things that I know about the world*

-I like vanilla, it's the finest of the flavors.
+It's big and round and small and flat.

 *Things that I think about the world*